F Seven tips to write on your New Year's Travel Resolutions - jeepneyjinggoy

-"SEEING the world and x-ing at least one new spot in the global each year."
+"Seeing the world and x-ing at least one new spot in the globe each year."
 This fills up the "about yourself" entry whenever the need arises.
 It has become a personal motto, taking heed of the Dalai Lama's advice.
-I believed and stayed true to this mantra and I have found myself in places I have visualized being in.
+I believed and stayed true to this mantra, and I have found myself in places I have visualized being in.

 Explore more of Tokyo!

-Dream!
-Write it down, say it, claim it, post it!
+Travel trip #1: Dream!
+Write these down and post it on a vision board.
+Claim it!
 Make a list of the places you want to see and visit.
-Be very specific of what you want.
+Be very specific about what you want.
 Visualization will help.
-Cut out from a magazine, paste your photo on that if you must and post it on a place you see every day.
-Voice your thoughts out loud, never mind if your family thinks you're crazy talking to yourself everyday at sunrise and bedtime.
+Cut out from a magazine, paste your photo on that if you must, and post it in a place you see every day.
+Voice your thoughts out loud; never mind if your family thinks you're crazy talking to yourself every day at sunrise and bedtime.
 Tell them you're praying.

 You have to want it enough and believe that you are already there.
 The Universe works wonders.
 Do not be surprised that you will be in your dream destination sooner than you think.

-Along with the places on my wish board (so I see it every day), I have to abide by the guidelines I have made for myself.
-Call it a yearly re-solution (to re-use a working a solution) of some sort that I have to remind myself constantly of.
+Along with the places on my wish board, I have to abide by the guidelines I have created for myself.
+Call it a yearly re-solution (aka to re-use a working a solution) of some sort that I have to remind myself constantly of.
 You can even call it yours; I'm sharing them with you.

 Immerse in a yoga teacher's course in India

 Do not be judgmental.
 Innocent before proven guilty should hold true.
 You hear feedback about a place you want to see, some good, some bad.
 But never take their word for it.
-They say "that place is filthy" or "it's very expensive there" and I say "well, let me see the filth and how expensive it is and say it for myself."
-Is not as if our country is sparkling clean and cost is subjective.
+They say, "The place is filthy and very expensive."
+I say, "Let me see the filth and how expensive it is for myself."
+It is not as if our country is sparkling clean, and cost is subjective.
 I have disproven a misconception about Japan.
 You can find places and food that will fit your budget.

 Do not let anything cloud your decision and hinder you from venturing into a land you long to see.
-Pre-judging your destination over feedback is no good.
-Best to see it and see the beautiful.
+Prejudging your destination based on feedback is no good.
+It's best to see your chosen destination with your own eyes and see the beauty in it.

-Listen to yourself.
+Travel trip #3: Listen to yourself.
 No one else can tell you what to do and where you should go first.
 You made your list, follow it.
-Friends can tell you to go to this place first before that, this is better than that, etc. Keep in mind -- YOU are the traveler and paying for your trip, not them.
-Your hard earned moolah goes to where you want to spend it.
+People will have an opinion on which place to see first, or which is better than another.
+But keep in mind—YOU are the traveler and paying for your trip, not them.
+Your hard-earned moolah goes to where you want to spend it.

-Research.
+Travel trip #4: Research.
 This is part of your affirmation.
-Keep your interest up by knowing more of the place long before you arrive there- the best area to stay, how to get around and reach the must-see spots, etc. This is familiarizing yourself and arming you with the necessary information to make the trip smooth sailing.
+Drumbeat your excitement up by looking up more information about the destination long before you arrive.
+Where's the best area to stay, how to get around and reach the must-see spots, etc. It's familiarizing yourself and arming you with the necessary information to make the trip smooth sailing.

-Learning about the culture of a country and the polite words and phrases like "thank you", "please" and "hello" will always earn top points in the eyes of the locals.
-I have proven this in France and everywhere, people are willing to help if you approach with courtesy.
+Learning about the culture of a country and the polite words and phrases like "thank you," "please," and "hello" will always earn top points in the eyes of the locals.
+I have proven this in France and anywhere else; people are willing to help if you approach with courtesy.

 Stay in a ryokan in Kyoto

-Dare!
+Travel trip #5: Dare!
 Embark on a journey WITH yourself.
-If you want to go to where you want to go, prepare to travel with yourself.
+If you want to go to where you want to go, prepare to travel with the best companion ever—yourself!
 So that gets rid of the fear that you are traveling alone.
-Consider it as finding yourself or your ME time.
+Consider it as finding yourself, or your much-deserved "me time."

-Relying on someone else may delay your trip, worse it will never happen, because you have to take someone else's schedule into account.
-Your time is far more important thus you spend it wisely.
-How else are you going to get to your dream destination if you wait for someone to go with you?
-Have you ever considered that he/she may her own wish list?
+Relying on someone else may delay your trip.
+Worse, it will never happen, because you have to take someone else's schedule into account.
+Your time is far more important; thus, you spend it wisely.
+Why wait for company when you can see the world by yourself?
+Have you ever considered that others may have their own wish list?

-Consider this- you can wake-up or sleep when you want, walk, sight see and shop at your own pace and eat when you feel like it.
+Consider these: you can wake up or sleep when you want, walk, sightsee, and shop at your own pace, and eat when you feel like it.

 Your personal break time will help you renew your energy and concentration.
 Notice how you tend to be more observant and pay more attention to details.
 Plus, you are more open to making friends.